Discrete Bakry-\'Emery curvature tensors and matrices of connection graphs

 where $S_{11}$ and $S_{22}$ are square blocks.
 The \emph{Schur complement} $S/S_{11}$ of $S_{11}$ in $S$ is defined as

 where $S_{11}^{\dagger}$ stands for the pseudoinverse of the matrix $S_{11}$.
 The following result has been proved in \cite[Theorem 1(i)]{Albert}. \begin{theorem}[Albert] Let $S$ be an Hermitian matrix defined as above.
-Then $S$ is positive semidefinite (denoted by $S\succeq 0$) if and only if $S_{11}S_{11}^\dagger S_{12}=S_{12}$, $S_{11}\succeq 0$ and $S/S_{11}\succeq 0$. \end{theorem} \begin{proof} The proof of \cite[Theorem 1(i)]{Albert} was given for real symmetric matrices.
-The argument there works for Hermitian matrices straightforwardly.
-For our later purpose, we present a slightly different proof in terms of the corresponding sesquilinear forms.
+Then $S$ is positive semidefinite (denoted by $S\succeq 0$ ) if and only if $S_{11}S_{11}^\dagger S_{12}=S_{12}$, $S_{11}\succeq 0$ and $S/S_{11}\succeq 0$. \end{theorem} \begin{proof} In \cite[Theorem 1(i)]{Albert}, the proof was originally established for real symmetric matrices.
+The same reasoning extends naturally to Hermitian matrices without modification.
+For the purposes of our subsequent discussion, we provide a slightly different proof in terms of the associated sesquilinear forms.